Braqzen/research/.docs/reth.md

 - `Execution`: The transactions from each block are executed, and state changes (such as updates to balances, bytecode, etc.) are applied.

 #### Real-Time Sync

+After completing the initial synchronization with the blockchain, Reth performs two tasks to stay updated with the latest state of the network:

+- Transaction Management
+- Block Management

+##### Transaction Management

+###### Validation, Mempool Inclusion and Transaction Gossip

+1. Reth exposes a `RPC` for users and peers to submit transactions
+2. When a new transaction is received Reth performs basic validation such as checking the nonce, gas limit, signature verification etc.
+3. If the transaction passes validation, it is added to its mempool
+4. The validated transaction is then broadcast to its peers

+###### Block Creation

+1. Reth also provides another `RPC` for consensus clients to retrieve neccessary data for block creation
+2. When a consensus client requests transactions for a new block, Reth selects transactions from its mempool based on a specific ruleset, often prioritizing those with the highest gas price
+3. Along with the selected transactions, Reth supplies additional data required for block creation, including the block header, state root, transaction root, and receipt root

+##### Block Management

+There are two scenarios in which Reth receives a block from the consensus client:

+- Reth's block has reached consensus
+- The network has produced a new block

+In both cases the consensus client sends the block back to Reth for execution and storage.

+1. Reth performs block validation to adhere to protocol rules
+2. Reth executes pre-confs and prepares state for transaction execution in Revm
+3. Revm executes transactions sequentially while applying state changes
+4. Revm returns the outcome of its execution to Reth
+5. Reth finalizes the state changes and updates its database

 ## Crates